 So toilet seat covers do provide a barrier of sorts, however slight.
 But people make several key mistakes that compromise the effectiveness of the toilet seat cover, Lifehacker reports.
 Here’s what to avoid:

 - Tearing off the flap in the middle and throwing it out.

 - Putting the cover on wrong, so the flap hangs down in the back, not the front.

 - Not poking the flap out.
 The point is to have the flap dip into the water, so it will be whirled away when you flush, no hands needed.

 So, next time you go to the bathroom, feel free to skip the toilet seat cover.
-Besides, there are other things you use every day that are much dirtier than a toilet seat.
-One example: your phone screen.
+Besides, there are other things you touch every day that you don’t realize are crawling with germs.